Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

-When a search engine ranks pages in search results, it will explore signals that indicate how relevant those pages are to queries that might be used to find them, such as the use of words upon those pages that appear in those queries.
+When a search engine ranks pages in search results, it will explore signals that indicate how relevant those pages are to queries that might be used to find them, such as using words upon those pages that appear in those queries.
 A search engine may also look at signals that indicate the quality of the web pages that it might list within those search results.

-A measure like PageRank is supposed to be an indication of quality rather than relevance, because it looks at the number and “importance” of links pointing to a page to try to determine how important a page might be.
+A measure like PageRank is supposed to indicate quality rather than relevance because it looks at the number and “importance” of links pointing to a page to try to determine how important a page might be.
 There are other quality signals that a search engine may use.
-Some examples might include things such as the amount of text upon a page, how readable that text is, if the page contains broken links, and possibly hundreds of other factors.
+Some examples might include the amount of text upon a page, how readable that text is if the page contains broken links, and possibly hundreds of other factors.

 A search engine wants to return pages in search results that are both relevant and high quality.

-Another set of signals or factors that a search engine may use involves how people interact with pages that they find on the web.
-These can include which pages people select in search results when they see them in search results for a specific query, how much time people might spend on a page they’ve selected before they return to the search engine, how far down a page they might scroll, whether they bookmark or save a page, and others.
+Another set of signals or factors that a search engine may use involves interacting with pages that they find on the web.
+These can include which pages people select in search results when they see them in search results for a specific query, how much time people might spend on a page they’ve selected before they return to the search engine, how far down a page they might scroll, whether they bookmark or save a page and others.

-With so many websites and web pages being available and with varying hardware and software configurations, it may be beneficial to identify which web documents may lead to a desired user experience and which may not lead to a desired user experience.
+With so many websites and web pages being available and with varying hardware and software configurations, it may be beneficial to identify which web documents may lead to the desired user experience and which may not lead to the desired user experience.